Christmas 2002

 perfect!

-On the career front, things are progressing well.
-Nancy is about to complete her 5th
+the career front, things are progressing well.

-year at Key Bank, where she continues to serve as a Project Coordinator.
+she continues to serve as a Project Coordinator.
 She also advanced to serving as a Project

 Manager in some cases, a big positive step for her.
 She is very organized and committed, and